Alvin-RB/antipsychotics_descriptive_study_cprd/README.md

 <i>Status: Awaiting pre-print</i>

 This study analyses contemporary patterns of antipsychotic prescribing to people diagnosed with severe mental illness (SMI) in UK primary care.
 The data source is [Clinical Practice Research Datalink (CPRD)](https://www.cprd.com/).
-To support transparency and open science, this repository hosts the code and materials which support the manuscript - including:
+To support transparency and open science, this repository hosts code and materials which support the manuscript - including:

 #### Code lists